 Current PRC laws and regulations impose certain restrictions or prohibitions on foreign ownership of companies that engage in internet and other related businesses, including the provision of internet content and online game operations.
 Specifically, foreign ownership of an internet content provider may not exceed 50%.
 We are a company registered in the Cayman Islands and Weibo Technology, our PRC subsidiary, is considered a foreign-invested enterprise.
-To comply with PRC laws and regulations, we conduct our business in China through Weimeng, and its subsidiaries based on a series of contractual arrangements by and among Weibo Technology, Weimeng and its shareholders.
-As a result of these contractual arrangements, we exert control over Weimeng and consolidate its operating results in our financial statements under U.S. GAAP.
-Weimeng holds the licenses, approvals and key assets that are essential for our business operations.
+To comply with PRC laws and regulations, we conduct our business in China principally through Weimeng, and its subsidiaries based on a series of contractual arrangements by and among Weibo Technology, Weimeng and its shareholders.
+We also operate certain investments in China through Beijing Weimeng Chuangke Investment Management Co., Ltd., or Weimeng Chuangke, and its subsidiaries, based on a series of contractual arrangements by and among Weibo Technology, Weimeng Chuangke and its shareholders.
+As a result of these contractual arrangements, we exert control over Weimeng and Weimeng Chuangke and treat them as consolidated VIEs.
+Consequently, we consolidate their operating results in our financial statements under U.S. GAAP.
+Weimeng and Weimeng Chuangke hold the licenses, approvals and key assets that are essential for our business operations.

-In the opinion of our PRC counsel, TransAsia Lawyers, our current ownership structure, the ownership structure of our PRC subsidiary and Weimeng, and the contractual arrangements among our PRC subsidiary.
-Weimeng and its shareholders are in compliance with existing PRC laws, rules and regulations.
+In the opinion of our PRC counsel, TransAsia Lawyers, our current ownership structure, the ownership structure of our PRC subsidiary and our VIEs, and the contractual arrangements among our PRC subsidiary, the VIEs and their respective shareholders are in compliance with existing PRC laws, rules and regulations.
 There are, however, substantial uncertainties regarding the interpretation and application of current or future PRC laws and regulations.
 Thus, we cannot assure you that the PRC government will not ultimately take a view contrary to the opinion of our PRC counsel.
-If we are found in violation of any PRC laws or regulations, the relevant governmental authorities would have broad discretion in dealing with such violation, including, without limitation, levying fines, restricting our right to collect revenues, confiscating our income or the income of Weimeng, revoking our business licenses or the business licenses of Weimeng, requiring us to restructure our ownership structure or operations, and requiring us or Weimeng to discontinue any portion or all of our business.
+If we are found in violation of any PRC laws or regulations, the relevant governmental authorities would have broad discretion in dealing with such violation, including, without limitation, levying fines, restricting our right to collect revenues, confiscating our income or the income of our VIEs, revoking our business licenses or the business licenses of our VIEs, requiring us to restructure our ownership structure or operations, and requiring us or our VIEs to discontinue any portion or all of our business.
 Any of these actions could cause significant disruption to our business operations and may materially and adversely affect our business, financial condition and results of operations.

-We rely on contractual arrangements with Weimeng and its shareholders for our operations in China, which may not be as effective in providing operational control as direct ownership.
+We rely on contractual arrangements with our VIEs and their respective shareholders for our operations in China, which may not be as effective in providing operational control as direct ownership.

-Due to the PRC restrictions or prohibitions on foreign ownership of internet and other related businesses in China, we operate our business in China through Weimeng, in which we have no ownership interest.
-We rely on a series of contractual arrangements with Weimeng and its respective shareholders to control and operate their business.
-These contractual arrangements are intended to provide us with effective control over Weimeng and allow us to obtain economic benefits from them.
-See "Item 4.C.
-Information on the Company-Organizational Structure-Contractual Arrangements with Weimeng and Its Shareholders" for more details about these contractual arrangements.
+Due to the PRC restrictions or prohibitions on foreign ownership of internet and other related businesses in China, we operate our business in China through our VIEs, in which we have no ownership interest.
+We rely on a series of contractual arrangements with our VIEs and their respective shareholders to control and operate their business.
+These contractual arrangements are intended to provide us with effective control over these VIEs and allow us to obtain economic benefits from them.
+See "Item 4.
+Information on the Company-C. Organizational Structure- Contractual Arrangements with Our Consolidated VIEs and Their Respective Individual Shareholders" for more details about these contractual arrangements.